Printing of a can

 Digitally, 4 colors (CMYK) are always printed.
 PMS colors are therefore also converted to CMYK.
 An inkjet printer shoots tiny ink droplets at the flat can or the already formed lid.
 Optionally, white printing can be added to this printing method.
 You can print digitally on both a blank, silver finish (matte) or white lacquered tin.
 This printing technique has a matte appearance.

-Can offset printing
+Can with offset print

 The well-known counterpart of digital printing is offset printing.
 Offset printing is the most advanced printing technique and delivers the best results.
 Because time is needed to set up the printing press, offset printing is used for higher runs or by companies that require high quality.